 Why should you never ignore its symptoms?

 - Saliva keeps your mouth clean.
 Along with that, it also battles against bacteria.
 It reduces the acids that may cause tooth decay.
-So, when you have a dry mouth at night, you are giving access to bacteria to develop.
+So, when you have a dry mouth at night, you are given access to bacteria to develop.
 With the deficiency of saliva, your teeth will slowly and gradually become exposed to cavities.

 - An inadequate amount of saliva causes the skin in and around your mouth to dry as well as tight.
 Your lips can crack.
 Sores can grow at the corners of your mouth.
 It may become problematic while you swallow and talk.